Feature Selection and CNN

 dtype: bool

-The features with False values are not duplicated and should be retained.
-Inverting the boolean list changes False to True and vice versa.
+The features with False are not duplicated, so we keep them.
+Inverting the boolean list swaps False and True.

 features_to_keep = [not index for index in duplicated_features]